platformsh/platformsh-docs/reference/toolstacks/php/drupal8/developing-with-drupal.md

 Platform.sh Web Interface.

 > **note**
-> The Drush Make processing doesn't create any file in your Git repository.
-Your Git repository is the *input* of the process and not the *output*.
+> The build process makes no changes to your Git repository.
+Your Git repository is the *input* of the process.
+A PHP container containing your code and dependencies is the *output*.
 You can see the directory structure that has been created by connecting via SSH to the environment.
 See the information in the `Access information` below the title of the environment

 ## Merge code changes to Master